This blog is part of a special series on the response to the coronavirus.

 When it comes to tackling demographic change in Asia, there’s no one-size-fits-all strategy for policymakers.
 In some countries, like Japan, the population is aging rapidly, and the labor force is shrinking.
 In others, like the Philippines, young people are flooding the job market in search of work.

 As our chart shows, the impact of aging could potentially drag down Japan’s average annual GDP growth by 1 percentage point over the next three decades.
-While in India and the Philippines, which have some of the youngest […]
+While in India and the Philippines, which have some of the youngest populations in the region, a growing workforce could potentially increase GDP by that same amount. […]